olympic-gym/olympic-gym.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

 10. Writing your tools will give you a good reputation
 11. Focus on Certificates as a way to learn not just to take it

+<u><a href="https://nakerah.net/podcast/20-ahmed-nabil-regional-information-security-manager/" style="color:#000000;">Nakerah Podcast 20, Ahmed Nabil</a></u>

+1. Having a solid IT backgrouond will help you alot with your security career
+2. Microsoft most valuable proffesional (MVP) is an annual award given to the proffesionals who tries to help the community in thier regions
+3. Understanding the business of the enviroment you are working in is a mandatory thing for a CISOs
+4. Cloud security, Data analytic and its realted as AI and infrastructure security tracks is from the trending tracks in security
+5. Azure and AWS are from biggest cloud vendors
+6. shifting from on-premise to cloud depends on the business model of yor enviroment
+7. Security services provided by cloud vendors will be better than the most of Security services avaliable on-premise
+8. MBA will help security proffesionals to understand the business enviroments
+9. LinkedIn will help you to get your first job

 ## Technical

 1. Basics of systems and networks are a must to start in CyberSecurity Carrer